 Documents to download

 In its most recent annual survey of global freedom of religion or belief, published in 2020, the UN Special Rapporteur found that legal restrictions had increased from 2007 to 2017.
 These included restrictions on freedom to worship publicly, the operation of humanitarian agencies and associations, the appointment of faith leaders, and access to education.

-Globally, in at least 10 countries, apostasy (renouncing a faith or belief) is potentially punishable by death (PDF), as is the case in seven countries for blasphemy.
+For 2021, the Pew Research Center found that government or societal harassment was reported in 160 countries against Christians, in 141 against Muslims and in 91 against Jews (out of the 198 countries surveyed).
+Globally, in at least 10 countries, apostasy (renouncing a faith or belief) is potentially punishable by death, as is the case in seven countries for blasphemy.
 These include Afghanistan, Iran, and Mauritania.
-However, enforcement of these laws varies.
+Enforcement of these laws varies.

-How does the UK support freedom of religion or belief?
+How does the UK support FoRB?

 The UK is a member of the International Religious Freedom or Belief Alliance, launched by the US in 2020.
 In 2022, the UK hosted a conference where 35 countries signed one or more statements on freedom of religion or belief.

-The Government’s approach was criticised in the Bishop of Truro’s 2019 report on the Foreign and Commonwealth Office’s support for persecuted Christians.
+The government’s approach was criticised in the Bishop of Truro’s 2019 report on the Foreign and Commonwealth Office’s support for persecuted Christians.
 The report made several recommendations, including the better mainstreaming of work on FoRB across the department.
-The Government accepted the recommendations in full.
+The government accepted the recommendations in full.
 A July 2022 review of progress found “positive overall progress” had been made in implementing the report.

+Documents to download